 Aside from day to day operations, maintaining your building or property in optimal condition is a priority.
 Having a preventive maintenance plan with regular inspections and repairs will help to keep major building systems and equipment in good condition, avoiding bigger issues or costly repairs down the road.

 Why Bother with a Preventive Maintenance Checklist?

 Over time, things start to wear out, and regular upkeep is needed.
-If you’re just beginning to implement a preventive maintenance program, or reworking old processes, start by creating a detailed list of what needs to be checked.
+If you’re just beginning to implement a preventive maintenance program, reworking old processes, or overhauling your facilities management training program, start by creating a detailed list of what needs to be checked.
 This should include major building systems such as plumbing, electrical, HVAC, as well as the general building condition and cleanliness.

 Once you’ve established what items and equipment need to be inspected, you can create a preventive maintenance checklist organized by the categories that make sense for your team and your building.
 Then work these inspections into your monthly or yearly schedule as needed.
 Getting everyone into the habit of completing preventive maintenance inspections regularly will keep your building and equipment in the best shape.